pteich/configstruct/README.md

     Debug:    true,
 }

-// now parse values from first cli flags and then env into this var err := configstruct.Parse(&conf) if err != nil {...}
+// now parse values from first env and then cli into this var err := configstruct.Parse(&conf) if err != nil {...}

+// if you prefer ENV with precedence over cli than use option err := configstruct.Parse(&conf, configstruct.WithPrecedenceEnv()) if err != nil {...}

 ```